-Burberry became the latest luxury fashion house to announce that it would no longer use real fur, starting with recently appointed creative director Riccardo Tisci’s debut collection on Sept.
-17. In a press release today, the British heritage label revealed that it will also phase out existing real fur products.
+Burberry last month announced that it would no longer use real fur, starting with recently appointed creative director Riccardo Tisci’s debut collection on Sept.
+17. In a press release, the British heritage label revealed that it will also phase out existing real-fur products.

 In addition to nixing the controversial fabric, Burberry will halt the practice of destroying unsaleable products following criticism over the summer about its decision to maintain brand exclusivity by sending 28.6 million euros ($32.7 million) worth of products to the incinerator in the past year instead of donating or selling at a discount.